garretthilberling/note-taker/README.md

 ![App screenshot](./public/assets/img/application-screenshot.png)

 ## Installation
-No installation, access the application via the live Heroku url: https://safe-mesa-17839.herokuapp.com/
+No installation, access the application via the live Heroku URL: https://safe-mesa-17839.herokuapp.com/
 ## Questions
 If you have any questions about this project, please contact me via my GitHub: https://github.com/garretthilberling